Special Needs Preschool Program

 How will I know if the preschool is the best place for my child?

 To some extent, you won’t.
 Although we are an appropriate placement for virtually all peers, we might not be the best fit for every child.
-Because we care about our peer models, it is not uncommon for our Director to meet with families and talk about the fit of our program for a particular child.
+Because we care about our peer models, it is not uncommon for our coordinator to meet with families and talk about the fit of our program for a particular child.
 Instances include: